MiguelAlho/NetstandardSample/README.md

 ```

-Ìn the netcore2.0 (sdk csproj) `MultitargetLib`'s `System.Console` ref was loaded, but the origin is known in this case - i is from the latest sdk folder
+* In the netcore2.0 (sdk csproj) `MultitargetLib`'s `System.Console` ref was loaded, but the origin is known in this case - i is from the latest sdk folder
-`WriteACompilationSpecificMessage` writes "netstandard 2.0" so we can see that the closest? compatible netstandard compilation was loaded for the lib. (the rule doesn't seem to be "lowest" since if it were, we should have gotten "netstandard 1.3")
+* `WriteACompilationSpecificMessage` writes "netstandard 2.0" so we can see that the closest? compatible netstandard compilation was loaded for the lib. (the rule doesn't seem to be "lowest" since if it were, we should have gotten "netstandard 1.3")
-`NetstandardOnlyLib` writes it's string so `netcore` apps can load `netstandard1.0` libs correctly.
+* `NetstandardOnlyLib` writes it's string so `netcore` apps can load `netstandard1.0` libs correctly.
-`MultitargetLibWithDependencies` can make the webrequest and uses the latest compilation of `System.Net.Http` from the SDK folder (and NOT from the package!).
+* `MultitargetLibWithDependencies` can make the webrequest and uses the latest compilation of `System.Net.Http` from the SDK folder (and NOT from the package!).
 I would have expected it to be from the package....

 ```
 ---------------------------------------